dotlang/language/README.md

 **Notes**

 1. There is no implicit and automatic casting in the language.
-The only case is for `true` to be 1 and `false` to be 0 when used as an integer.
+The only case is for `true` to be 1 and `false` to be 0 when used as an array index.
 2. Casting is mostly used to cast between a union and it's internal type (Example 2) or between named and equal unnamed type (Example 4 and 5).
 3. If function expects a named type, you cannot pass an equivalent unnamed type.
 4. Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type.